tometzky/route53-hostedzone-migrator/README.md

 1. It exports original hosted zone records on a JSON file from the source AWS account

-2. Creates the new empty hosted zone on the destination account
+2. Creates the new empty hosted zone on the destination account, unless `--no-create` option is provided

 3. Edits the exported JSON file with the required changes:
    - removes original [SOA and NS records](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/SOA-NSrecords.html) because they are already present in the new hosted zone created in the destination account;